IreGaddr/360primes/README.md

    - Provides detailed progress updates for long-running operations
    - Estimates completion time for large scale tests

+## Theoretical Implications

+The 360 Prime Pattern represents a novel and significant observation about the distribution of prime numbers.
+Our computational verification provides strong evidence that this pattern holds universally across all ranges tested.

+The pattern demonstrates that primes are not as randomly distributed as they might appear.
+Instead, they can be systematically located within bounded distances from specific sets of candidate numbers derived from the factors of multiples of 360 and terms of a particular recursive sequence.

-## Results
+## Documentation

-Initial testing confirms the pattern holds for all scales tested.
-The code can verify far larger scales than previous implementations, allowing for more comprehensive testing of the hypothesis.
+A comprehensive white paper on this pattern is available in the repository.

 ## Requirements